Justice Department official urges quick dismissal of criminal case against New York City mayor

-NEW YORK (AP) — A Justice Department official told a federal judge Wednesday that granting its request to dismiss corruption charges against New York City Mayor Eric Adams was his only option after the Democrat said under oath that no "other agreement" was made with the government in return for the charges being dropped.

-Judge Dale E. Ho ended Wednesday’s hearing by saying he wouldn’t “shoot from the hip” and rule immediately but was aware that “it's not in anyone's interest here for this to drag on.”
+The Justice Department’s request — lodged by officials in Washington over the objections of federal prosecutors in Manhattan — was predicated on arguments that the case was impeding Adams’ ability to govern and costing the Trump administration his cooperation in its ongoing immigration crackdown.

+Acting Deputy U.S. Attorney General Emil Bove, alone at the prosecution table, told Ho that the Justice Department was exercising "prosecutorial discretion" and that granting the request was the judge's only option.
+Adams' lawyer, Alex Spiro, said no appeals court has ever sided with a judge who rejected an unopposed motion to dismiss a criminal case.

-Adams appeared in high spirits during the more the 80-minute hearing, a shift from past appearances.
+The mayor appeared in high spirits, a shift from past appearances.
 Strolling slowly into the courtroom, he embraced Black clergy members sitting in the front row.

-At one point, the judge asked Deputy U.S. Attorney General Emil Bove, who represented the government, whether he thought he could consider a written submission by three former U.S. attorneys and a separate one by a former Watergate prosecutor in making his decision.

-Bove said the submission by the U.S. attorneys should be rejected because lawyers who worked on the New York criminal prosecution of President Donald Trump worked on it.
-He did not oppose a submission by attorney Nathaniel Akerman, representing Common Cause, a nonpartisan advocacy group for U.S. elections integrity.
+Bove urged Ho to ignore outside voices — including those of prosecutors who resigned in protest rather that go along with his demand to drop the case.
+Bove said the judge should reject such claims that there was a “quid pro quo” between Adams and the Justice Department.

 “I don’t concede and I don’t think it’s correct that even if there was a quid pro quo there would be any issue with this motion,” Bove added.